STORY for SCREENWRITING: ADVANCED STRUCTURE

 - Are new to writing drama and want to learn how to plan and structure your stories

-- Would like to sharpen your screenwriting skills and master story structure
+- Would like to sharpen your screenwriting skills and master five-act story structure

 - Want to learn how to see the underlying framework behind all stories everywhere